Pursuing healing and justice for women and children of the global majority who have been harmed by oppression, adversity, and trauma.

 Personal Life

 Habeebah grew up witnessing her brother, Hashim, struggle with severe childhood and adult mental health challenges.
-She sees her work and service as a tribute to his memory.
+She sees her work and service as a tribute to his memory and her mother’s determined spirit.
 She resides in Cleveland, Ohio with her husband, John, and their two young sons.

 Speaking Events